ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ## 28. Operational Notes for Administrators

 - Keep `DJANGO_DEBUG=false` for deployment.
+- Match `DJANGO_ALLOWED_HOSTS` and `DJANGO_CSRF_TRUSTED_ORIGINS` to the exact browser URL: direct internal-IP access includes `:8080`; later public firewall/DNS access on 443 does not.
 - Keep Vault secrets out of shared packages.
+- Confirm `app-permissions-init` exits successfully and `vault/keys/djopenkb-app-token.txt` remains `0:10001` with mode `0440` after Vault maintenance.
+- Do not weaken Nginx read-only filesystem settings to solve temporary-path errors; retain the direct `/tmp/*_temp` paths instead.
+- Treat the worker `egress` network as structural separation, not a replacement for host/firewall egress policy.
 - Use LDAPS with certificate validation for AD.
 - Use the activity logs and authentication logs to review suspicious behaviour.
 - Keep both OpenKB AI controls enabled: the short-burst cooldown and the fixed per-user 24-hour quota.
 Start with the default quota of 20 prompts.